This article is dedicated to my mom (Becky) my daughter (Latasha), my son (Taylor) my niece (Katie) and my beautiful grandchild (Erin).

 Why are these findings meaningful?
 These findings indicate that loneliness does not only influence our social well-being it also influences many other indicators of well-being.
 Which means that one experiences loneliness, it important not to continue the cycle of loneliness and to seek out meaningful social connections.

 Eliminating loneliness through fulfilling the need of belonging.

 The last two needs Fiske talks about she refers to as affective needs, this means they are less thought driven and more emotionally driven.
 The first need is the need for self-enhancement.
-Self-enhancement is our basic need to feel worthy and improvable.
-In order to feel worthy and improvable this means we must engage others for feedback and support.
-The second affective need is the need for trust.
+Self-enhancement is our basic need to feel worthy.
+In order to feel worthy this means we must engage others for feedback and support.
+The second effective need is the need for trust.
 For Fiske trust means seeing others as benign and harmless.
 This means feeling little threat by the company we keep, and to seek out individuals that help us feel safe and secure.
-It should be noted that trust in Fiske terms is an emotional evaluation, and unfortunately in many social setting such as work, school, and public establishments the form of building trust comes in a cognitive form through rules, regulations, procedures, and policies.
-However, the best policy in the world does not matter unless an individual is affectively made to feel safe and that others are in essence benign.
+It should be noted that trust in Fiske terms is an emotional evaluation, and unfortunately, in many social setting such as work, school, and public establishments the form of building trust comes in a cognitive form through rules, regulations, procedures, and policies.
+However, the best policy in the world does not matter unless an individual is effectively made to feel safe and that others are in essence benign.
 We do this not by reading policies and procedures but by asking others how they ‘feel’ about the situation. therefore, feeling safe trumps even the best written organizational or public policy or procedure.
-This may explain why cities who have tough on crime policies and militarize their police force actually feel less safe and there are increases and not decreases in criminal behavior, because a militarized police officer is seen emotionally as a threat and not as a form of trust and protection.
-This in turn increases the propensity for individuals to enter into self preservation behaviors.
+This may explain why cities who have tough on crime policies and militarize their police force actually feel less safe and there are increases and not decreases in criminal behavior because a militarized police officer is seen emotionally as a threat and not as a form of trust and protection.
+This, in turn, increases the propensity for individuals to enter into self-preservation behaviors.

 Sources for this article